Parechovirus: Clinical information

 Human parechoviruses cause mild, gastrointestinal or respiratory illness, but have been implicated in cases of myocarditis and encephalitis.
 Human parechoviruses are commonly spread and more than 95% of human cases are infected early in life, within two to five years of age.
-Parechovirus B has been proposed as a zoonotic virus, associated with diabetes and intrauterine fetal death in humans.
+Ljungan virus has been proposed as a zoonotic virus, associated with diabetes and intrauterine fetal death in humans.
 However, the data regarding these features are currently limited and need to be confirmed.
 Parechovirus is a Biosafety Level 2 organism.

 History

 The first parechoviruses (E22 and E23) were isolated in 1956, and recognized as a new genus in 1996.
-Parechovirus B was first isolated from bank voles (Myodes glareolus, formerly Clethrionomys glareolus) in the mid-1990s.
+Ljungan virus was first isolated from bank voles (Myodes glareolus, formerly Clethrionomys glareolus) in the mid-1990s.
 Human parechovirus type 3 (HPeV3) was found in at least 20 U.S. young infants in 2014.
 Those numbers include a set of identical triplets from central Wisconsin, who contracted the virus and were diagnosed nearly two months later after a flurry of tests, as this was the first known case in those health systems.
 The 2014 outbreak is a higher number than expected, and is thought to be linked to maternal-fetal transmission.